Letter to UNBS on FOPL Standard

 Dear Sir,

-RE: JOINT CSO’s REQUEST FOR AMMENDMENT OF EAST AFRICA STANDARDS ON NUTRITION LABELLING TO INCORPORATE WORLD HEALTH ORGANIZATION’s RECOMMENDATION ON FRONT-OF-THE PACK LABELLING AND PROMOTE HEALTHY DIETS.
+RE: JOINT CSOs REQUEST FOR AMENDMENT OF EAST AFRICA STANDARDS ON NUTRITION LABELLING TO INCORPORATE WHO RECOMMENDATIONS ON FRONT-OF-PACK LABELLING AND PROMOTE HEALTHY DIETS

-We the joint Civil Society Organizations on Promotion of Healthy Diets and Prevention of Nutrition related Non-Communicable Diseases (NCDs), working through the Advocacy Working Group, write to request the Uganda National Bureau of Standards (UNBS) to review nutrition labelling standard (US EAS 803:2014) to incorporate World Health Organization (WHO) on Front-of-Pack Labeling (FOPL) of all pre-packed food and non-alcoholic beverages and also to adapt and adopt nutrient profile model for the WHO African Region – a tool for implementing WHO recommendations on the marketing of foods and non-alcoholic beverages to children (https://apps.who.int/iris/handle/10665/329956).
+We, the undersigned Civil Society Organizations (CSOs) working under the Advocacy Working Group for the Promotion of Healthy Diets and Prevention of Nutrition-Related Non-Communicable Diseases (NCDs), hereby request the Uganda National Bureau of Standards (UNBS) to review the existing nutrition labelling standard (US EAS 803:2014) to incorporate the World Health Organization (WHO) recommendations on Front-of-Pack Labelling (FOPL) for all pre-packaged foods and non-alcoholic beverages.
+Additionally, we urge the adoption of the Nutrient Profile Model for the WHO African Region—a tool designed to implement WHO guidelines on the marketing of foods and non-alcoholic beverages to children (https://apps.who.int/iris/handle/10665/329956).

 Kabanda David